apardee/XweatherDemo/README.md

 # XWeatherDemo

-A SwiftUI iOS application demonstrating weather data visualization using XWeather and Mapbox integration.

-## Requirements
+Basic library + demo iOS App with support for the display of Xweather content on a Mapbox map.

-### System Requirements
+## System Requirements

-- iOS 16.0+
-- Xcode 16.0+
+* Building the application: Xcode 16.0+

-### Dependencies
-- **MapboxMaps**: Mapbox SDK for iOS mapping functionality
-- **XWeatherMapbox**: XWeather integration library for weather data overlays
-- **SwiftUI**: Apple's declarative UI framework
+* Running the app: iOS 16.0+ device or simulator.

-## Setup
+## Prerequisites

-### Prerequisites
+### Configure API Access
-Before running the project, you'll need to obtain API credentials:
+Before running the project, the following API credentials are required:

 1. **Mapbox Access Token**:
    - Create an account at [Mapbox](https://www.mapbox.com/)